Entered August 2014; revised August 2020

 The single figure in L’Amante inquiète was taken from a sheet with two studies of a seated woman (Rosenberg and Prat 162).
 He chose the study at the left, but modified the details slightly in the painting, making her chin more pointed and adding some roses to the fold of drapery in her lap.

 In the late nineteenth and early twentieth centuries the picture was dated by the museum as 1717-20.
 Zimmerman thought that it was painted about the same time as the Pèlerinage à l'île de Cythère, i.e., 1717.
 Rosenberg and Prat date the drawing used for L’Amante inquiète to 1712.
 They assign the same date to a sheet in the Nelson-Atkins Museum (Rosenberg and Prat 161) that has two studies drawn from the same model and is essentially the same scale.
-Watteau used the second sheet for his painting, Les Agrémens de l’été, yet that painting seems less skillful and thus earlier in date than L’Amante inquiète.
+Watteau used the second sheet for his painting, Les Agrémens de l'esté, yet that painting seems less skillful and thus earlier in date than L’Amante inquiète.
 Presumably, then, the artist turned back to this sheet after several years had passed.
 Mathey had proposed a date of 1715 for the painting.
 Adhémar preferred 1716, a date to which she assigned some fifty paintings by Watteau.
 Roland Michel would date the painting to c.
 1716-18.

 When L’Amante inquiète appeared in the Chariot sale in 1788, it was paired with Le Donneur de sérénade, a panel of exactly the same dimensions with a single figure of a man.
-These faux pendants had been created by Chariot or a still earlier owner of the painting.
-Modern critics have constructed the early history of Le Donneur de sérénade by associating it with a small panel painting of a guitarist (without a pendant) that was sold from Marin Delahaye’s collection in 1754, from a 1765 sale arranged by Lebrun, and finally from the 1778 sale of the collection owned by Jullienne’s widow.
-Then, in theory, someone cleverly managed to pair it with L’Amante inquiète.
-This person was able to find a second picture with a single male figure on a panel of just the right size.
-Normally, such a theory would stretch one’s credulity too far, but this may be what happened.
-The two paintings are not well matched visually.
-While the subjects are well suited to each other, the angles of their bodies are not harmonious and the degrees of finish in the background landscapes differ too considerably.
+These faux pendants had been brought together either by Chariot or perhaps the dealer Lebrun.
+Earlier Le Donneur de sérénade had been alone when it was sold from Marin Delahaye’s collection in 1754, in a 1765 sale arranged by Lebrun, and finally in a 1778 sale.
+Then, someone cleverly managed to pair it with L’Amante inquiète.
+It is amazing that this person found a suitable panel of just the right size.
+While the subjects are well suited to each other, the angles of their bodies are not entirely harmonious and the degrees of finish in the landscapes differ.